-Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care at a doctor's officeEmergency care at an urgent care center \$20 copayment for a primary care physician (No deductible) \$20 copayment for a primary care physician \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician • Emergency care as an outpatient at a hospital, including physician services \$150 copayment (No deductible) \$150 copayment Note: We waive the emergency copayment if you are admitted to the hospital.
-Emergency outside our service area High Option Standard Option Emergency care at a doctor's officeEmergency care at an urgent care center \$20 copayment for a primary care physician (No deductible) \$20 copayment for a primary care physician \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician • Emergency care as an outpatient at a hospital, including physician services \$150 copayment (No deductible) \$150 copayment Note: We waive the emergency copayment if you are admitted to the hospital.
-Not covered: All charges All charges • Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area • Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Professional ambulance service when medically appropriate.
+Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care at a doctor's office Emergency care at an urgent care center \$20 copayment for a primary care physician (No deductible) \$20 copayment for a primary care physician \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician Emergency care as an outpatient at a hospital, including physician services \$150 copayment (No deductible) \$150 copayment Note: We waive the ER copay if you are admitted to the hospital.
+Not Covered: Elective care or non-emergency care.
+Emergency outside our service area High Option Standard Option Emergency care at a doctor's office Emergency care at an urgent care center \$20 copayment for a primary care physician (No deductible) \$20 copayment for a primary care physician \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician Emergency care as an outpatient at a hospital, including physician services \$150 copayment (No deductible) \$150 copayment Note: We waive the ER copay if you are admitted to the hospital.
+Not covered: All charges All charges Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Professional ambulance service when medically appropriate.
 Ground: \$100 copayment per trip Ground: \$100 copayment per trip Note: See 5(c) for non-emergency service Air/Sea: \$150 copayment per trip Air/Sea: \$150 copayment per trip